 Although hemp and marijuana both come from the same plant, Cannabis sativa L., industrial hemp contains only 0.3-1.5 percent tetrahydrocannabinoids (THC), the intoxicating ingredients that make you high.
 That's not nearly enough to feel anything or get a reading.
 And not only are the THC levels in hemp foods barely measurable, hemp contains a relatively high percentage of another cannabinoid, cannabidiol (CBD), that actually blocks the marijuana high.[6,7]

 Hemp protein may not be a complete protein on its own, but it does offer up some unique benefits.
-For one, hemp protein has high digestibility, which means that the bioavailability is above average, consequently allowing your body to make quicker use of the amino acids.
-Hemp is also higher in fiber and omega-3s than pretty much any other protein, which could offer up additional health and weight-loss benefits.
+For one, hemp protein powder has high digestibility, which means that the bioavailability is above average, allowing your body to make quicker use of the amino acids.
+Hemp protein powder is also higher in fiber and omega-3s than pretty much any other protein, which could offer up additional health and weight-loss benefits.

 One other benefit you might not know: The oiliness of the hemp seed naturally deters insects and pests, which may help you reduce your exposure to toxic insecticides or pesticides.